-Given an initial set of successful simulation results [11, 12, 13, 19], we built the bionet platform in order to host the Bio-Networking Architecture on the real network for empirically evaluating the features of cyber-entities.
+Given an initial set of successful simulation results [11, 12, 13, 19], we built the bionet platform in order to implement and evaluate the features of cyber-entities on real networks.
 It is implemented in Java, and each platform runs on a Java virtual machine (JVM) atop a network node.
-It consists of five components (Figure 1).
+The bionet platform is an object-oriented reusable framework on which various applications can be developed.
+It consists of six components (Figure 1).